Rhaphidophora Tetrasperma is also known as mini monstera because of the similarity in the shape of the leaves.

 You’ll love seeing this happy little plant in your flat or apartment, and its compact size even makes it perfect for people living in motorhomes and boats where plants are difficult to grow.

-The rhaphidophora tetrasperma is a native plant of Thailand and Malaysia.
-Botanists consider thi to be a rare species to find growing wild, but it has been known to science since the late 1800s.
+The Rhaphidophora tetrasperma is a native plant of Thailand and Malaysia.
+Botanists consider this to be a rare species to find growing wild, but it has been known to science since the late 1800s.